Beauty and the Beast

 WHO ARE THE JUNIOR INTERNS?

-The Barn’s Junior Intern Company is comprised of 25 performers and 5 technicians ages 12-18 who, over the course of ten weeks, rehearse, build, and perform plays and musicals for young audiences.
+The Barn’s Junior Intern Company is comprised of 25 performers and 5 technicians ages 12-18 who, over the course of nine weeks, rehearse, build, and perform plays and musicals for young audiences.
 The Junior Interns not only play all of the roles in each of the productions, but they also help with organizing and planning technical and design elements, as well as help in the running of the shows.
 JIs get a chance to work with professional guest directors, designers, choreographers, and actors.

 Some members of the Junior Intern Company performing in A Midsummer Night's Dream, 2019